 Quantifiable elements that can be used to measure effectiveness of the marketing plan are evaluating the advertising plan after the initial period by comparing projected sales to actual sales.
 If the actual sales are higher than projected sales, the conclusion would be that the four types of marketing were helping.
 To find out which ones were the most effective, taking each area and comparing the sales that stemmed from the influence of that area will tell which one is performing the best.
 To do this, surveys will need to be taken as well as face to face customer reactions to the advertisements.

 Appendix A. Detailed Tables and Charts

+Table 1: Initial Advertising Plan Budget